 “We are dealing with the real Mona Lisa.
 I have good reason to be sure.”

 Geri said that Leonard had coolly declared that he was certain because he had taken the painting from the Louvre himself.

-The next day, Geri brought the director of the Uffizi gallery in Florence, Giovanni Poggi, to another meeting.
-Peruggia was persuaded to leave the painting for examination by an expert, and was arrested by police later that day.
+The next day, Geri brought the director of Florence’s Uffizi gallery, Giovanni Poggi, to another meeting.
+Peruggia was persuaded to leave the painting for examination by an expert and was arrested by police later that day.

 He served only a brief prison sentence of seven months.
 He later returned to France and opened a paint shop in Haute-Savoie, having served in the Italian Army during World War One.

 7. Many Italians were glad to see the Mona Lisa back in its ‘true home’